rmrsk/EBGeometry/README.md

 EBGeometry
 ----------

-Support for signed-distance functions of tesselated surfaces.
-Used with embedded-boundary (EB) codes.
+Support for acceleration structures and signed-distance functions of tesselated surfaces.
+Can be used with embedded-boundary (EB) codes like Chombo amr AMReX.

 EBGeometry is a compact code for creating signed distance functions from watertight 3D surface tesselations.
 The surface mesh is stored in a doubly-connected edge list (DCEL), i.e. a half-edge data structure.